openstack-archive/deb-horizon/doc/source/quickstart.rst

 Structure
 ---------

-An application would have the following structure (we'll use project as an example)::
+An application would have the following structure (we'll use syspanel as an example)::

     project/